-NOTE: The miter saw is equipped with an electric blade brake.
-When the trigger switch is released, the electric blade brake will stop the blade within approximately 6 seconds.
+This miter saw is equipped with an ON/OFF trigger switch (1).
+When the trigger switch is squeezed, the miter saw will be turned on.

-NOTE: Make the ON/OFF switch childproof.
-Insert a padlock, or chain with padlock, through the holes (2) in the trigger switch, locking the tool's switch, preventing children and other unqualified users from turning the machine on.
+NOTE: To make the ON/OFF switch childproof.
+Insert a padlock (not provided), or chain with padlock, through the hole (2) in the trigger switch, locking the tool's switch, preventing children and other unqualified users from turning the machine on.